 Actinic Keratoses are precancerous skin lesions that may progress into squamous cell carcinomas.
 They usually occur in fair-skinned individuals after years of sun exposure.
 Typical actinic keratoses are characterized by rough dry lesions or patches that appear on sun-exposed areas of the skin, such as the shoulders, forehead, ears, neck, arms, hands, lower lip and bald scalps.
-The lesions may be red, pink, gray or skin colored that are more easily felt than seen.
+The lesions may be red, pink, gray or skin color that are more easily felt than seen.
 Lesions often begin as flat, scaly areas and develop into a rough-textured surface.